 - Cause is multifactorial and includes imbalance between calories consumed and expended, age, genetics, and microbiome alterations.

 - Adipocyte plays central role in multisystem disease.

 - Lipohypertrophy is localized abnormal fat accumulation: central or visceral adipose tissue (VAT), breast fat, dorso-cervical fat pad (buffalo hump) or lipomas.

-- Central adiposity linked to higher mortality.
+- Central adiposity is linked to increased mortality.

-- Associated with elevation of inflammatory cytokines.
+- Lipohypertrophy is associated with elevation of inflammatory cytokines.